This collection has access restrictions. For details, please see the restrictions.

 Reels 1-8 are microfilm of the Jones Family Papers at the Tennessee State Library and Archives.
 Also included is a paper copy of an inventory for that collection.
 In addition to describing the papers on the microfilm, the inventory contains biographical information on members of the Jones family.

 Reel 9 is a microfilm of typed transcriptions of letters written to various individuals by Calvin Jones and letters to Jones from Atlas Jones, David Jarrett, Thomas C. Jones, Colonel Robert H. Dyer, and John C. McLemore.
 Also included are notes on the Whitten family of Hardeman County, Tenn.
 The typescript was lent for filming in 1949 by Roy W. Black of Bolivar, Tenn.

-Note that, while this addition has not been integrated into the original deposit, it has been arranged according to the organization scheme of the previously deposited materials (with Series 1.7 and 1.8 added).
+Note that, while this addition has not been integrated into the original deposit, it has been arranged according to the organization scheme of the previously deposited materials.

 Correspondence of Calvin Jones, chiefly letters from his wife, Temperance B. Jones, various family members, and friends.
 Several of the letters to Temperance B. Jones contain descriptions of western journeys.
 Also included is correspondence related to business and military concerns, with lists of expenses, bills for medical supplies, receipts, military appointments and reports, agreements for land sales, legal judgements, a printed report of Professor Mitchell to the trustees of the University of North Carolina, and a list of overseer's duties.
 For a full description of other related materials, see Series 1.1.